MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_28/09_00_00/appunti.md

 Last page of the Gulliver's Travels

-He is going to behave like a rational horse (Hoyunmmnms [Whatever])
+He is going to behave like a rational horse (Houyhnhnms)

 become as virtous as them

 He is going to teach all his lessons of virtue to his family

-They shall become as sweet, as mi
+They shall become as sweet, as mild and as docile as Houyhnhnms

+He percieves his family as Yahoos
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNTI2NzQ4NywtMTI1ODA0MTg2MV19
+eyJoaXN0b3J5IjpbMzU3NzkzMjQ5LC0xMjU4MDQxODYxXX0=
 -->